eafunk/audiorack/README.txt

 To see all the command line options for arServer:
 /opt/audiorack/bin/arServer4 ?

 Once running, you can connect to the TCP control socket to issue commands and get responses from arServer4.
 The default TCP socket is on port 9550.
 So you could connect, for example, using telnet on the same computer:

 tellnet localhost 9550

 The help command will show the extensive list of all the control socket commands.
 You will need to set up the database, audio input and output groups, etc.  The old audiorack documentation should server as a starting point, but keep in mind that the command for defining audio input and output properties have been changed from the original version to work with jack2.
 So please also consult the "help" command results to see the required format in this new version.

 If yoiu woulkd like to runn multiple arServer instances on a single machine, you can create copies of the .audiorack directory with a unique name for each directory to go with each instance.
-Edit the ars_prefs.conf file in each new directory you created changing all the references to . audiorack to be the new directory name you created that contain the particular ars_prefs.conf you are editing.
+Edit the ars_prefs.conf file in each new directory you created changing all the references to audiorack to be the new directory name you created that contain the particular ars_prefs.conf you are editing.
 Next, the ars_startup.conf file also in each directory changing the "-p 9550" to something like "-p 955x" where x is a unique control port number for each arServer instance.
-For example, 9551, 9552, 9553, etc. Also changing all the references to .audiorack to be the new directory name you created that contain the particular ars_prefs.conf you are editing.
+For example, 9551, 9552, 9553, etc.
+Also changing all the references to .audiorack to be the new directory name you created that contain the particular ars_prefs.conf you are editing.

 When you start the corrisponding arServer instance, add the -c option to the shell command and specify the file path to that instance's ars_startup.conf file.
-This arServer instance will now load the specoified config file, with the unique port change.
+This arServer instance will now load the specified config file, with the unique port change.
 For example:

 /opt/audiorack/bin/arServer4 -k -c /home/someuser/studioB/ars_startup.conf

 Where someuser if the account you are running the instance from, and studioB is the customized copy of .audiorack directory you created.

 You will also need a working MySQL or MariaDB server on your computer or on your network with a working MySQL account that can has sufficient